TheOdinProject/curriculum/react/react_testing/introduction_to_react_testing.md

 This section contains a general overview of topics that you will learn in this lesson.

+- Why UI testing is valuable.
 - How to set up a React testing environment.
 - How to test UI elements.
 - Understanding snapshot tests.

+### UI testing

+By now, you'll have had some experience already with TDD and the idea of testing in general.
+You may remember in the Battleship project, you will have written tests limited to the underlying Battleship game, but without involving the DOM at all.
+You may have made non-UI changes, caused tests to fail, then resolved whatever was needed so you had tests that were relevant and passed.

+Despite this, you may have run into bugs in the UI because your tests only involved the underlying logic.
+You may have a working Battleship game, but that does not mean the UI actually displays what intend nor lets users interact with the game as intended.
+And let's be honest, every time you make a change to any part of your code (whether related to UI or not), you're not going to remember to recheck every related UI aspect to make sure everything still works as you expect. i.e., this is no different to before, we're just involving the UI now.

+UI tests give us more confidence that our websites contain the intended contents and behave as we want, and notify us when something no longer satisfies our requirements.
+Perhaps you decide to change the exact structure of a state, such as changing from a plain object to an array, but now a list does not contain the text you intend.
+Or maybe you add a condition somewhere in a component and now suddenly, only the last three drop targets for your drag and drop cards are no longer valid targets.
+As your websites get more complex, the value of good tests (both UI and non-UI) will only increase.

 ### Setting up a React testing environment